 Shift is the best way to manage multiple Google accounts.
 Whether it’s your Gmail, Google Docs, Google Calendar, or another app, moving between accounts takes time and multiple steps.
 You’ll have to log in and out each time.
 With Shift, you can click on the icon of the app you need with the account you need.
 For calendars, that means you’ll be able to keep an eye on things in one place.

-Related Post: How to Manage Multiple Google Calendars
+Related Article: How to Manage Multiple Google Calendars

 What is a desktop calendar app?